 Take steps to minimize the risk you’re exposing yourself to.
 Most importantly, recognize that vacant land investments are often risky.
 Here are just some of the main drawbacks associated with investing in them:

-•No financing: The lack of financing can make it challenging to invest in a vacant lot, especially if you don’t have much liquidity.
-Even if you are able to buy the land outright, your liquidity is completely tied up in the asset.
+The lack of financing can make it challenging to invest in a vacant lot, especially if you don’t have much liquidity.
+Even if you can buy the land outright, your liquidity is completely tied up in the asset.
 If you experience trouble getting rid of it, you won’t be able to leverage further investments.
 You may even find yourself in tight financial straits.

-•Permitting and zoning challenges: The zoning associated with your vacant land will determine what you’re able to do with the site, and what subsequent buyers are able to do with it.
+The zoning associated with your vacant land will determine what you’re able to do with the site, and what subsequent buyers can do with it.
 You’ll have to work to re-zone the property to perform certain actions or to obtain certain permits.
 Re-zoning is a time-consuming, money-draining and often futile process.
 The zoning and permitting constraints surrounding your lot could make it essentially worthless for the purpose you bought it for.

 If you’re an established investor with the savvy and know-how necessary to tackle a challenging project, investing in vacant land may be right for you.
 You can leverage a vacant lot to your financial advantage, but only if you play your cards right and do your homework before investing.

 There’s a lot of potential in vacant lot investing.
-But, there’s an equal—and some might argue—higher potential for loss.
+But, there’s an equal—and some might argue—the higher potential for loss.